 Any driver serving a suspension or corrective action for using tires that are lab tested and found that they do not conform with their manufacturer’s benchmark during competition by any other series or track, will be banned from racing with the ULMS Racing Series as if the violation had occurred at an ULMS Racing Series event.

 1. All cars must have fuel cells – 32 gallon maximum.
 Fuel cell must be in completely enclosed 18-gauge steel container.
 All containers must be completely visible.
 Driver must be prepared to drain fuel upon request for measurement.

-2. Fuel pick up must be on top or right side of fuel cell and of steel, and must have check valve in case of roll over.
+2. Fuel pick up must be on top of fuel cell and of steel, and must have check valve in case of roll over.

 3. Racing gasoline or alcohol are permitted.
 No nitrous oxide, nitro-methane, or propylene oxide permitted.
 Fuel may be checked at any time.